prajwalp705/AUTOMATED-REPORT-GENERATION/README.md

 The core of this task involves writing a Python script that reads data from a file (such as a CSV or Excel file), analyzes it to extract meaningful insights, and then creates a PDF report using libraries like FPDF or ReportLab.
 These libraries allow us to format the report with headings, paragraphs, tables, and even images like graphs and charts.

 How It Works:
-The project can be broken down into three main stages:
+The task can be broken down into three main stages:

 Data Input:
 The process begins by sourcing data from a file.
 This file can be anything—sales figures, student grades, financial statements, or attendance logs.
 The script reads this file and prepares it for analysis.